What Is San Sebastian Known For? Food, Surf & More

-If you’ve ever wondered what is San Sebastián known for, it’s not just one thing.
 San Sebastián, or Donostia as people call it in Basque, felt like a completely different country to the Spain I thought I knew.
-The language, the vibe, the weather – even the way the hills roll into the sea – everything hit differently.
+The language, the vibe, the weather, even the way the hills roll into the sea, everything hit differently.

 Meet Me In Departures contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these links, we may receive compensation at no extra cost to you.
 See our Disclosure Policy for more information.

-What San Sebastián Famous For?
+What is San Sebastián Famous For?

 The Legendary Food Scene

-If you’ve heard anything about San Sebastián, it’s probably the food.
-And yes — it lives up to the hype.
 I’d been told it was a foodie paradise, and honestly, that’s an understatement.
 Even after travelling all over Spain, I’ve never eaten so consistently well in one place.

-1. Pintxos Culture – It’s Not Just Tapas
+1. Pintxos Culture are NOT Just Tapas

-Let’s clear this up first: pintxos are not tapas.
-Pintxos (pronounced “peen-chos”) are bite-sized dishes, usually served on bread with a toothpick stuck through the middle.
-They started off simple — like a slice of tortilla or a chunk of cheese — but these days, many look like mini works of art.
+Historically, they started off simple, like a slice of tortilla or a chunk of cheese on a bread, but these days, many look like mini works of art.
 Think towers of grilled veggies, cheese, and mushroom foam.
 Yes, foam.

-The best way to try them?
-Go pintxos hopping.
 Bounce from bar to bar, order a drink and a bite at each.
-I did a DIY pintxos crawl one evening — no plan, just followed the crowds and scanned the bar counters.
+I did a DIY pintxos crawl one evening, no plan, just followed the crowds and scanned the bar counters.
 Some places serve them cold, others cook them to order.
 Don’t be shy.
 Locals squeeze in, order fast, eat standing up, and move on.

-As a vegetarian, I worried I wouldn’t find much.
-But it was better than I expected.
-I found grilled peppers, cheeses, wild mushrooms – and even veggie twists on Basque classics like pimientos rellenos.
+I found grilled peppers, cheeses, wild mushrooms, and even veggie twists on Basque classics like pimientos rellenos.
 I had some of the best bites at Bar Sport and Gandarias.

 2. Michelin Stars Without the Fuss